bl4de/ctf/2017/AlexCTF/alexctf_2017_challenges_writeups.md

 # AlexCTF 2017

-This writeup presents my solutions for AlexCTF 2017 challenges including RE, Crypto and Forensic categories.
+This writeup presents my solutions for six AlexCTF 2017 challenges from RE, Crypto, Scripting, Trivia and Forensic categories:

+- RE1: Gifted
+- CR1: Ultracoded
+- CR2: Many time secrets
+- Fore1: Hit the core
+- SC1: Math bot
+- TR4: Doesnt' our logo looks cool?

 Unfortunately, AlexCTF did not provide any Web challenges, which is my favorite CTF category - even though I had a lot of fun as I had to code couple of handy Python scripts and learn some new cryptography concepts :)

+Finally I've solved 8 of 20 challenges and earned 430 points from 2540 available.

 ## RE1: Gifted, 50pts (Reverse)

 We get ```gifted``` file contains ELF binary.

-Solution is trivial, just had to execute ```strings``` command and grep correct line:
+Solution is trivial and rather has nothing in common with Reverse Engineering, I've just had to execute ```strings``` command and grep correct line:

 ![gifted]
 (assets/gifted.png)